cleyber-bezerra/SplitLearning-Wireless/README.md

 ## Run Experiments
 ### Trains and Tests

 a.
-Carry out training and testing in the asynchronous environment.
+Carry out training and testing in the `synchronous` environment.

 ```bash
 cd SplitLearning-Async-NS3